Yes, we now live in a digital world, and the banking system has caught the drift!

 Oaken Financial has two accounts:

-The Oaken Financial Savings Account offers a 1.25% high interest rate, which is very good, although it is not the best.
-Apart from the high interest rate, you’ll also be free from monthly fees or a minimum balance requirement.
-You can also make free transactions without any limit so you have no course to keep track of your transactions round the month. .
+The Oaken Financial Savings Account offers a 1.25% high-interest rate, which is very good, although it is not the best.
+Apart from the high-interest rate, you’ll also be free from monthly fees or a minimum balance requirement.
+You can also make free transactions without any limit, so you have no course to keep track of your transactions around the month.

 Oaken also allows you to quickly move your money from your savings account to a GIC.

 2. Oaken Financial Chequing Account

 Oaken does not offer a chequing account currently.